 2. Treasure the Drive: Trail Ridge Road

-Seriously, this will top your list as the most spectacular road trip scenery seen by your family.
+Seriously, this will top your list as the most spectacular road trip scenery witnessed by your family.
 Highway 34 is known as the “highway to the sky,” and the highest continuous road in the United States.
 Travel the 48 miles and climb 4,000 feet in minutes across and through Rocky Mountain National Park.
 Fuel up in Estes Park, Colorado and head east to Grand Lake, Colorado in the west (or vice versa).
 Allow 3 hours or more (depending on how often you stop).

 From forests of aspen and ponderosa pine to the subalpine forests of fir and spruce to the treelines with wind-battered trees to the wide open (and windy) alpine tundra, this road trip is a feast for your family.
 Enjoy the journey.
 Stop and take pictures.